matthew-andrews/isomorphic-fetch/README.md

 # redstone-isomorphic-fetch

-Redstone's isomorphic-fetch is an implementation of [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) It adds `fetch` as global so its API is consistent between client and server.
+Redstone's isomorphic-fetch is a fork of [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch).
+It adds `fetch` as global so its API is consistent between client and server.
 It uses standard fetch() method on client's side and [undici](https://github.com/nodejs/undici) - which is a http client written for Node.js - on server's side.

 ## Installation